thoughtbot/factory_bot/GETTING_STARTED.md

 This will build a hash of all attributes to be passed to `new`.
 It won't include transient attributes, but everything else defined in the factory will be passed (associations, evaluated sequences, etc.).
-Also, references `instance` are not available.

 You can define `initialize_with` for all factories by including it in the `FactoryBot.define` block: